 Example #1: Let it Be (By The Beatles)

 The three Ws repeated at the start of the lyrics add to the tone of the overall song.
 They act to set up those all-important words of wisdom that lend to the song’s title.

 Shake My Window

-The “s” sound that comes from “sweet,” “seducing,” and “sighs” in a row creates a hushing sound that also forms alliteration.
+The “s” sound that comes from “sweet,” “seducing,” and “sighs” – one following the other – creates a hushing sound that also forms alliteration.
 This alliteration does give deeper meaning to the lyrics, as the song is about forbidden love.
-Not that “Shake” is NOT included in the alliteration because, although it is an S, it does not make the same sound.
+Note that “shake” is NOT included in the alliteration because, although it begins with an “s”, it does not make the same sound.

-The repeated “P” sound in “paved,” “paradise,” “put,” and “parking” is alliterative both on paper and when listening to the song.
-However, listening to the song aloud provides a deeper meaning to the alliteration: the hard “p” sounds make it sound like she is spitting and angry at those who took away paradise.
+The repeated “p” sound in “paved,” “paradise,” “put,” and “parking” is alliterative – both on paper, and when listening to the song.
+However, listening to the song aloud provides a deeper meaning to the alliteration: the hard “p” sound makes it sound like she is spitting and angry at those who took away paradise.

 Taylor Swift is a masterful lyricist, and her words are often full of double meanings and hidden clues.
 In Bad Blood, Taylor tells the story of a friendship gone wrong.
 The “b” sound in “baby,” “bad,” and “blood,” add to the quality of the song.
 The “b” sound is nowhere near as flowery as her other lyrics, and one can really hear the pain and anger she feels.

 “Said I’m so sick of love songs, so sad and slow”